Why It Works

 Parmesan grater or Microplane, 2 half sheet pans, rolling pin, fluted pastry wheel, pastry brush, bamboo skewer or chopstick

+This recipe works well with sharp yellow cheddars, like Tillamook and Cabot, but if you're looking for a change of pace, Manchego works well, too.
 Use a fine, Parmesan-style grater for the cheese.
 I love Microplane's fine grater because it's extra wide, making quick work of the cheese.

 |Nutrition Facts (per serving)|

 |Amount per serving|

 |Total Fat 17g||22%|

 |Saturated Fat 10g||50%|

 |Total Carbohydrate 17g||6%|